Design Principles Guide by Andi Gugu

 Color psychology

-Use 60% dominant color for the main background or largest areas, 30% secondary color for supporting elements and contrast, and 10% accent color for buttons, highlights, and calls-to-action.
-This ratio creates visual balance that feels professional every time and gives your accent color maximum impact through scarcity.
+Use 60% dominant color for the largest areas (backgrounds, main surfaces), 30% secondary color for supporting elements and contrast zones, and 10% accent color for buttons, highlights, and calls-to-action.
+This ratio creates professional visual balance every time and gives your accent color maximum impact through deliberate scarcity, the less you use it, the more powerful each instance becomes.

 Accessibility & contrast

-Color accessibility is not optional, it's a fundamental responsibility.
-WCAG guidelines require a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text.
-Approximately 1 in 12 men and 1 in 200 women have some form of color vision deficiency.
-Always check your palettes with contrast checkers, and never rely on color alone to convey meaning.
+Color accessibility is not optional, it's a fundamental professional responsibility.
+WCAG 2.1 requires a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text.
+Approximately 1 in 12 men and 1 in 200 women experience some form of color vision deficiency.
+Always design in grayscale first to ensure your hierarchy works without color, then add color as an enhancement, never as the sole carrier of meaning.

 Chapter 5 - Design Principles